Xospata FDA Approval History

 - The most common side effects reported in clinical trials were myalgia/arthralgia, transaminase increase, fatigue/malaise, fever, noninfectious diarrhea, dyspnea, edema, rash, pneumonia, nausea, stomatitis, cough, headache, hypotension, dizziness and vomiting.

-Development History and FDA Approval Process for Xospata
+Development timeline for Xospata

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.